Engineering-Research-and-Development/iotagent-aas/README.md

 standard (e.g. the IDAS distribution includes off-the-shelf Agents for LwM2M and MQTT).
 To this end, IDAS links the NGSI southbound API of the FIWARE Orion Context Broker to the northbound API of the IoT application stack, by providing a software library (the IoT Agent Lib depicted in the previous figure) for developing custom Agents that may extend the bridging capabilities of IDAS to other protocols.
-The F4I IDAS AAS Agent makes use of this framework to integrate OPC UA-based devices in a publish-subscribe system based on the FIWARE Orion Context Broker.
+The F4I IDAS AAS Agent makes use of this framework to integrate AAS-based devices in a publish-subscribe system based on the FIWARE Orion Context Broker.

 ## Getting Started - Install